by Lindsey Duncan

 by Thomas K. Carpenter

 Standing on his balcony over the Shear, Aegasu Feywel watches the clouds roll against the cliff far below him.
-He stares hungrily at the weather formations like a child with [...]
+He stares hungrily at the weather formations like a child with an [...]

 by Astrid S. Nielsen